kumarabhinav9955/Text-voice-text/README.md

-Sure!
-Here's an example of a GitHub README for your text-to-voice and voice-to-text converter project built with JavaScript, HTML, and CSS using the Speech Recognition API:

----

 # Text-to-Voice and Voice-to-Text Converter

 This project is a simple Text-to-Voice and Voice-to-Text converter built using JavaScript, HTML, and CSS.
 The application uses the Web Speech API's Speech Recognition and Speech Synthesis features to provide voice-based interaction.